SteeltoeOSS/Documentation/api/v3/stream/standalone-stream-rabbitmq.md

 The three streaming applications are as follows:

-- `UsageDetailSender`: an `ISource` application that generates the users' call `Duration` and the amount of `Data` used for each `UserId`.
+- `UsageDetailSender`: a `Source` application that generates the users' call `Duration` and the amount of `Data` used for each `UserId`.
 Sends messages containing `UsageDetail` objects as JSON.

--  `UsageCostProcessor`: an `IProcessor` application that consumes `UsageDetail` and computes the cost of the call and the data per `UserId`.
+- `UsageCostProcessor`: a `Processor` application that consumes `UsageDetail` and computes the cost of the call and the data per `UserId`.
 Sends messages containing `UsageCostDetail` objects as JSON.

-- `UsageCostLogger`: an `ISink` application that consumes `UsageCostDetail` objects and logs the cost of the call and data.
+- `UsageCostLogger`: an `Sink` application that consumes `UsageCostDetail` objects and logs the cost of the call and data.

+### Source

+In this step, we create the `UsageDetailSender` Source project.
+Create a new .NET Console project and add the NuGet packages as described below.

 ### Add NuGet Reference